-The course grade will be determined by a combination major exams and a comprehensive final exam.
+The course grade will be determined by a combination of major exams and a comprehensive final exam.
 The following guidelines will be followed regarding exams:

 - The student is expected to complete a major exam at the scheduled time.
-Make-up exams will be subject to the instructor's digression. - A student arriving late for a major exam will not be allowed to take the exam if any student has completed the exam and left the classroom. - All major exams/projects must be completed within the designated class time. - A comprehensive final exam will be given during the time designated by South Plains College.
+Make-up exams will be scheduled with the instructor. - A student arriving late for a major exam will not be allowed to take the exam if any student has completed the exam and left the classroom. - All major exams must be completed within the designated class time. - A comprehensive final exam will be given during the time designated by South Plains College. - It is the responsibility of the student to bring an appropriate calculator to class.
+NO CELL PHONES ALLOWED WHILE TESTING (even to use as calculators).
+Students will not be allowed to share calculators during an exam.